 Keep in mind that dyes will appear differently in different waxes.
 Paraffin waxes are easier to get bold, vibrant colors with, whereas soy or soy wax blends may look lighter or more pastel.

-- Liquid candle dyes are composed of synthetic colorants suspended in a liquid paraffin base.
+- Liquid candle dyes are composed of synthetic colorants suspended in a liquid, vegan-friendly base.

 - Start with 1-2 drops of dye.